Therapy for LGBTQ+ Adults Who Are Done Pretending They're Fine

 Josh Feeney - Counsellor

-Josh is a PACFA-registered counsellor and psychotherapist with postgraduate training at ACAP.
-He works with LGBTQ+ adults across Australia — online, without a waitlist — on the things that are hardest to say out loud: anxiety, depression, shame, burnout, identity, and how to feel better as yourself.
+Josh is a PACFA-registered therapist with a Masters in Counselling & Psychotherapy.
+He works with LGBTQ+ adults across Australia - online, without a waitlist - on the things that are hardest to say out loud: anxiety, depression, shame, burnout, identity, and what it actually feels like to be at home in yourself.